How to Bend Text with Paint.NET

 Add a Circular Bend to Text with the Circle Text Tool

-Select Circle Text to open the window in the shot directly below.
+Select Circle Text to open the Circle Text dialog, shown in the screenshot directly below.
 Choose a font from the Font drop-down menu.
 Then enter some text into the text box, and you’ll see a preview of it on the sheet layer.
 You can also select some extra Bold and Italic formatting options on the window.

 Perhaps the most essential option here for curving, or bending, the text is the Angle of arc bar.
-When you first open the Circle Text window, this is set to 360 degrees by default.
+When you first open the Circle Text window, it will be set to 360 degrees by default.
 Consequently, if you click OK with that angle selected you’ll have a full circle of text as shown below.

 If you want to keep the text more in a line and apply some bend to it, drag the Angle of arc bar further to the left and greatly reduce its value to something more like 60 degrees.
 If the text then overlaps, drag the Radius bar further right to expand it.
 Then you could have curved text more like that shown in the snapshot directly below.